[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 Declarative IaC is all about the destination.
 The code you write describes the desired end state.
 The order of the code blocks does not matter.
 What matters is how infrastructure resources are related to one another and how those relationships are expressed.

-From the expression of these relationships, the IaC tool can form a DAG (Directed Acyclic Graph) which determines the order resources are created.
+From the expression of these relationships, the IaC tool can form a DAG (Directed Acyclic Graph) which determines the order in which resources are created.
 Failing to properly specify an existing relationship between two resources generally leads to an error.
 In this blog post, we will look at Terraform, an early player in the world of declarative IaC.

 These benefits are common to all types of IaC: